mkrn/atlas/README.md

   repo: indigotree/atlas
 ```

-Checkout the [quick start](https://www.netlifycms.org/docs/quick-start/) section on the NetlifyCMS docs for more information.
+Checkout the [quick start](https://www.netlifycms.org/docs/quick-start/) section on the Netlify CMS docs for more information.

-### Remove NetlifyCMS
+### Remove Netlify CMS

-If NetlifyCMS isn't your thing, you can remove it with:
+If Netlify CMS isn't your thing, you can remove it with:

 ```
 npm run cms:delete